RWLOCK(9) NetBSD Kernel Developer's Manual RWLOCK(9)

 options DIAGNOSTIC Kernels compiled with the DIAGNOSTIC option perform basic sanity checks on RW lock operations. options LOCKDEBUG Kernels compiled with the LOCKDEBUG option perform potentially CPU intensive sanity checks on RW lock operations.

 rw_init(rw) Initialize a lock for use.
 No other operations can be performed on the lock until it has been initialized. rw_destroy(rw) Release resources used by a lock.
 The lock may not be used after it has been destroyed. rw_enter(rw, op) If RW_READER is specified as the argument to op, acquire a read lock.
-If the lock is write held, the caller will block and not return until the hold is acquired.
+The caller may block and will not return until the hold is acquired.
 Callers must not recursively acquire read locks.
 If RW_WRITER is specified, acquire a write lock.
 If the lock is already held, the caller will block and not return until the hold is acquired.
 RW locks and other types of locks must always be acquired in a con- sistent order with respect to each other.
 Otherwise, the potential for system deadlock exists. rw_exit(rw) Release a lock.
 The lock must have been previously acquired by the caller. rw_tryenter(rw, op) Try to acquire a lock, but do not block if the lock is already held.
 If the lock is acquired successfully, return non-zero.
 Oth- erwise, return zero.
 Valid arguments to op are RW_READER or RW_WRITER. rw_tryupgrade(rw) Try to upgrade a lock from one read hold to a write hold.
 If the lock is upgraded successfully, returns non-zero.
 Otherwise, returns zero. rw_downgrade(rw) Downgrade a lock from a write hold to a read hold. rw_write_held(rw) Return non-zero if write lock is held by current lwp.
 Otherwise, return zero. rw_read_held(rw) Returns non-zero if read lock is held by any lwp.
 Otherwise, return zero. rw_lock_held(rw) Returns non-zero if either read or write lock is held by any lwp.
-Otherwise, return zero.
-Functions rw_write_held(), rw_read_held(), and rw_lock_held() must never be used to make locking decisions at run time: they are pro- vided only for diagnostic purposes.
-They are also not atomic, hence they should only be used to assert that lock is held.
-The only exception is rw_write_held(), which can be also used safely to assert that write lock is NOT currently held by current lwp.
+Otherwise, return zero. rw_write_held(), rw_read_held(), and rw_lock_held() should not gen- erally be used to make locking decisions at run time: they are pro- vided for diagnostic purposes, for example making assertions.
+Negative assertions (lock not held) should not be made due to atom- icity issues, excepting rw_write_held(), which can safely be used to assert that a write lock is NOT held by the current LWP. rw_lock_op(rw) For a lock that is known to be held by the calling LWP, return either RW_READER or RW_WRITER to denote the type of hold.
+This is useful when dropping and later re-acquiring a lock, if the type of hold is not already known.

 RW locks are subject to high cache contention on multiprocessor systems, and scale poorly when the write:read ratio is not strongly in favour of readers.
 Ideally, RW locks should only be used in settings when the fol- lowing three conditions are met: · The data object(s) protected by the RW lock are read much more fre- quently than written. · The read-side hold time for the RW lock is long (in the order of thousands of processor clock cycles). · Strong synchronization semantics are required: there is no scope for lockless, lazy or optimistic synchronization.
 Generally speaking, it is better to organise code paths and/or data flows such that fewer and weaker synchronization points are required to ensure correct operation.